-The cheapest flight to Porto you can get by boooking 8 days before departure.
+For the cheapest flights to Porto book 8 days before departure.

-The most popular airlines on the route Barcelona - Porto: Ryanair (FR), Iberia (IB), TAP (TP).
+The most popular airlines on the route Barcelona - Porto: Ryanair (FR), Iberia (IB), TAP Air Portugal (TP).

-The cheapest flights you can book on the route El Prat (BCN) - Francisco de Sa Carneiro (OPO).
+The cheapest flights are on the route El Prat (BCN) - Francisco de Sa Carneiro (OPO).

 Direct flights last about 1h 45min.